MicrosoftDocs/cpp-docs/docs/mfc/reference/ccontextmenumanager-class.md

  Use the method [CContextMenuManager::SaveState](#savestate) to save the shortcut menus to the registry.

 ##  <a name="resetstate"></a>  CContextMenuManager::ResetState
- Clears all items from the shortcut menus associated with the [CContextMenuManager Class](../../mfc/reference/ccontextmenumanager-class.md).
+ Clears all items from the shortcut menus associated with the `CContextMenuManager` class .

 ```
 virtual BOOL ResetState();